FINTECHNatureTRAVEL

 The Rule of Thirds

-The rule of thirds is one of the basic yet powerful techniques that make your photos balanced and interesting.
+The Rule of Thirds: The rule of thirds is one of the basic yet powerful techniques that make your photos balanced and interesting.
 Picture splitting your frame into nine equal parts by two vertical and two horizontal lines.
-Position your subject along these lines or at the intersections to create a more dynamic composition.
+Position your subject along these lines or at the intersections to create a more dynamic composition (like an eagle in full wingspan).

 Composition

 Look at the background and the foreground.
 A background that is busy or distracting can detract from your subject.
 Seek out simple, natural backgrounds that work with the animal’s environment.
-Things such as trees or grass can be used to frame your subject, making the shot better.
+Things such as trees or grass can be used to frame your subject, making the shot better, or a frog at eye level feels more engaging than one shot from above.

 Capturing Movement

-Wildlife picturization means action.
-For moving subjects (the running animal, birds soaring), try a slower shutter speed to capture movement.
+Wildlife photography means action like a lone wolf in a snowy expanse tells a stronger story than a cluttered framing tips.
+For moving subjects (the running animal, birds soaring), try a slower shutter speed to capture movement while drive-thru safari adventure.
 A little bit of blur can suggest motion and energy, giving the photo more life.

 You Might Like to Read: The Best National Parks and Game Reserves in Kenya